About us

 We don’t rank or rate the viewpoints, nor claim any one viewpoint is factually bulletproof.
 We surface those that help paint a broad picture of the arguments and supporting points that are out there.
 And we always link to our sources.

-We’ll also frequently include supporting data cited by individuals possessing certain viewpoints.
-We don’t claim validity or accuracy of any linked data, but we do our best to filter for information that has some level of acceptance or support from multiple groups or experts.
+We’ll also frequently include supporting data cited by individuals with certain viewpoints.
+We don’t claim validity or accuracy of all linked data, but we do our best to filter for information that has some level of acceptance or support from multiple groups or experts.
 We do filter out hate speech, conspiracy theories, and apparent disinformation.

 You won’t always agree: That’s the point!
 We expect you to see viewpoints and support that you don’t agree with.
 We’re hoping this ultimately excites you.